zhutoutoutousan/A-study-note-as-a-beginner/reading/software.md

     - The Basic security part is sort of deprecated
     - Skipped for `SELinux` for its interference with `httpd`
     - Kind of sloppy when skimming through `postgresql`, skipped for `mysql`
+    - `Directory Service` and `NIS` is kind of important, but skipped at 2021/2/1 for lack of needs
+    - Skimmed `Kernel` section for lack of dire needs
 # Software Engineering
 - Design Patterns Elements of Reusable Object-Oriented Software
   - [link](http://www.uml.org.cn/c++/pdf/designpatterns.pdf)